Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Problem setting and key results

 Finally, the Risk Difference translates the effect on a absolute scale: treatment reduces by $0.045$ the probability to suffer from a stroke when treated\footnote{When it comes to binary outcomes, such absolute effects are rather presented as reducing by 45 events over $1,000$ individuals.}.
 The NNT is the number of patients you need to treat to prevent one additional bad outcome.
-Here the NNT is of 22, meaning that one has to treat 22 people with the drug to prevent one additional stroke.
-The Number Needed to Treat represents the same Risk Difference on a way bigger amplitude than the Risk Difference, especially when looking at the effect on subgroups.
-This is one of the interest of the NNT, making the measure more explicit than a difference of probabilities.
+Here the NNT is 22, meaning that on average, one has to treat 22 people with the drug to prevent one additional stroke.
+NNT may seem simpler to interpret than a difference in probability and it enables us to quickly assess the cost (e.g., in terms of money) of a positive outcome.